Why Listing Early in the Week Helps Sellers

 Deadlines can be useful, but they can also scare off buyers who need time to see the home, talk to a lender, or coordinate a spouse.

-Listing early in the week gives you flexibility: you can choose a deadline if the traffic proves it’s warranted, instead of deciding upfront based on hope.
+An early launch gives you flexibility.
+Therefore, you can choose a deadline if the traffic proves it’s warranted, instead of deciding upfront based on hope.

-When listing early in the week might NOT be the right move
+When an early-week launch might NOT be the right move

 There are exceptions.
 A good agent should talk through these with you.